 The 2014 Code of Practice outlines a graduated response to pupils' needs, recognising that there is a continuum of need matched by a continuum of support.
 This response is seen as action that is additional to or different from the provision made as part of the school's usual differentiated curriculum and strategies.
-A record is kept of pupils with identified SEND by the school SENDCo and is updated on a termly basis, following pupil progress meetings with class teachers.
-Where concern is expressed that a pupil may have a special educational need, it is the responsibility of the class teacher to take early action to assess and address the difficulties and to seek further advice from their Phase Assistant Headteaher and school SENDCo.
+A record is kept of pupils with identified SEND by the school SENDCo and is updated on a termly basis, following pupil progress meetings with class teacher and the in-school monitoring process, led by Phase Assistant Headteachers.
+Where concern is expressed that a pupil may have a special educational need, it is the responsibility of the class teacher to take early action to assess and address the difficulties and to seek further advice from their Phase Assistant Headteaher, via the school monitoring process.

 For pupils with Education, Health & Care plans (formerly statements of special educational needs), an Annual Review meeting is scheduled.
 This annual review meeting is in the form of a Person Centred Review, in line with best practice, as advised by Manchester LA.
 This annual review is co-ordinated and chaired by the school SENDCo.
 Parents and relevant professionals are invited to attend this meeting and provide relevant reports.

 All Annual Review paperwork is completed and submitted to the relevant Local Authority.
 Any updates / amendments to the Education, Health and Care Plan, following this review, are the responsibility of the relevant Local Authority.
 In addition, those pupils with Education, Health and Care Plans also have a One Page Profile in place, which is shared with relevant staff.
 This document is reviewed and updated by the SEND Team and shared with Parents / Carers.
 All pupils on the SEND central record have a One Page Profile in place, which is updated annually, or as needed, by the Class Teacher.
-In line with whole school practice, progress of all pupils is reviewed in termly pupil progress meetings.
+In line with whole school practice, progress of all pupils is reviewed in termly progress and practice meetings.